Paul Peters (publisher): Professional life

+In 2024, Peters launched the podcast Midnight at the Casablanca where he hosts long-form interviews with founders and executives from across the scholarly communications industry, alongside his co-host Lauren Kane.

 Personal life

 Peters moved from Cairo to London in 2013.
 He is an amateur skydiver and a vegan.
 On 20 July 2019 he married Maria Burnuz in London.
 In January 2021 their son was born.
 In 2022 he moved to Como, Italy.

 Family

-His mother is Veronica Vaida is an atmospheric chemist and his father, Kevin Peters is an emeritus professor of chemistry (both at the University of Colorado Boulder).
+His mother is Veronica Vaida is an atmospheric chemist and his father, Kevin Peters was an emeritus professor of chemistry (both at the University of Colorado Boulder).
 He has one sister, Katherine Heaton (née Peters) who is an attorney.